longhtt/Seattle-Weather/README.md

 #### more will be added over time

 ## Overview
-this project is to look at two data sets and determine which loctions has more rain
+this project is to look at two data sets and determine which location has more rain

 ## Data